Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Good Gnocchi

 We’re a little bit in love with this retro-infused Italian dream.
-Decked out in crimson, the cosy-as-your-mamma’s hug Good Gnocchi is serving up heaped bowls of some of the best gnocchi and pasta in town.
-Think four cheese and greens lasagne, fusilli alla vodka with cacio e pepe whipped ricotta, and wagyu lasagne gnocchi.
+Dressed in crimson and glowing with nostalgia, Good Gnocchi is as cosy as your mama’s hug — and twice as comforting.
+The kitchen turns out heaped bowls of some of Melbourne’s best gnocchi and pasta: four-cheese and greens lasagne, fusilli alla vodka crowned with cacio e pepe whipped ricotta, and a glorious wagyu lasagne gnocchi.
+Add in delicious antipasti, unfussy mains, fun cocktails, and apple pie cannoli for dessert, and you’ve got a mood.
+Big-hearted, a little cheeky — the perfect spot for your next date night.

 797 Nicholson Street, Carlton North